Learn the facts about feline immunodeficiency virus (FIV) and feline leukemia virus (FeLV), including signs, symptoms, prevention and more.

 How do cats get FeLV?

 The virus is typically spread from infected cats to non-infected cats through close personal contact, usually involving saliva.
 It can be spread by grooming, shared food bowls, bites and other forms of close contact.
 It can also be transmitted from a mother cat to a kitten in utero and from the milk of an infected cat.
-Some less common but possible causes of transmission include fleas, blood transfusions or contaminated needles.
-FeLV is typically not spread through waste.

 The virus does not live long outside of a cat host, so spreading FeLV via human clothing and hands is very unlikely.
 If an FeLV-positive cat is housed in a separate room from an FeLV-negative cat, it is unlikely that transmission will occur.
 To be on the safe side, food and water bowls should not be shared.